MarvellEmbeddedProcessors/odm_pf_driver/README.rst

 ``uuid`` is a value generated using the cmd 'uuidgen'.
 This value need to be passed to both PF and VF as vfio-vf-token.

+``n`` is the number of VFs to vreate.
+If no value is passed, default 4 VFs will be created.
+The valid number of VFs are: 2,4,8,16.

 Running the driver as a systemd Service
 ----------------------------------------